grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 In this section, you will primarily perform the following tasks:

 - Review PQC config on NGINX
-- Inspect PQC listner settings
+- Inspect PQC listener settings

 1. From the UDF lab page, access the NGINX Web Shell